DWesterlund24/Launch-School-Lessons/RB101_lesson_6/twentyone.md

 # Data Structure
 - Hash to hold card values
   - We can remove pairs from the hash as they are dealt
-- Hands will be arrays holding the keys to the hash
+- Hash to hold each players cards, ace count, and score

 # Algorithm
 - Setup deck and hands as specified in data structure